ericccGit/donations-sample-client/README.md

 # donations-sample-client
-Sample TypeScript / Next.JS / Appollo GraphQL Client SPA for displaying and adding to a list of donations
+Sample TypeScript / Next.JS / Apollo GraphQL Client SPA for displaying and adding to a list of donations

 ## Installation
-Install dependancies with NPM package manager.
+Install dependencies with NPM package manager.

 ```bash
 npm install